Foster Primary School

 Foster Primary School is a warm, caring and welcoming school with students at the centre of every decision we make.
 We aim to develop students who are confident, capable, creative lifelong learners.
 We believe that everyone can learn to learn.
 Resilience, reciprocity, resourcefulness and reflectiveness (Guy Claxton) are promoted and we always try our best!

-Our school is a Kidsmatter school.
+In 2018 our school proudly achieved full accreditation as a Kidsmatter school.
+It was one of a select number of Victorian Schools to do this .
+Kidsmatter has recently been renamed “Be You” and is now partnering with Beyond Blue.
+With collaboration from our “Beyou” action committee, parents and teachers, we continue our implementation of this fantastic framework.
+Focusing on the importance of building a mentally healthy future for our children, young people, our school and wider community.
 We build positive relationships and social responsibility in a safe and caring environment, using school wide positive behaviours to support our students in making good choices.
 We have strong pastoral care.
 We foster independence, promote inclusivity and embrace individuality.

 Our school values, based upon, ‘Our Best Always’ were developed in consultation with staff, students and families and are:-

 - Be Respectful

 - Be Caring

 - Be a Learner

 Click HERE to see our Statement of Values.